theobald-software/theobald-software.github.io/content/_en/erpconnect/prerequisites-and-installation/prerequisites.md

 ### Network Settings

-Ports need to be opened depending on the technique how the connection to an SAP System is made.
+Ports need to be opened depending on the SAP System connection technique.
-Details can be found [here](https://kb.theobald-software.com/sap/how-to-check-the-accessibility-to-a-sap-system).
+Details can be found in the knowledge base article [Authority Objects - SAP User Rights](https://kb.theobald-software.com/sap/how-to-check-the-accessibility-to-a-sap-system).